-Due to the nature of the event all racers in the main waves have to be 16 years and over to race.
+Due to the nature of the main adult event all racers in the main waves have to be 16 years and over to race.

 Under 16 don’t panic, you can take part too.
-You have two options:
+You have three options:

 The event is set in undulating race course grounds.
 There will be around 20 different major obstacles of varying shapes and sizes; failure to complete an obstacle or cheating will result in a physical forfeit – you have been warned!